electrikmilk/PHP-FS/README.md

 Please let me know if you have suggestions on how the class can be better.
 I'm making this because I like making filesystem related code and want to practice, but also want to try and make a truly helpful class I and others can benefit from using in the future.

-DISCLAIMER: I wouldn't currently incorporate this class into any project until it has been fully tested plus it's WIP.
+**DISCLAIMER:** This class is WIP.
+I wouldn't currently incorporate this class into any project until it has been fully tested.
+I will remove this disclaimer when that time comes.

 # Usage